 The Need: $100,000

-MMC recognizes that nursing excellence is achieved in large part of advanced education.
-Research shows that nurses who achieve a Bachelor of Science in Nursing degree are better prepared to meet the demands placed on them and are valued for their skills in critical thinking, quality of patient care and leadership, as well as their ability to practice across a variety of inpatient and outpatient settings.
-Rapid changes in technology and health care require nurses to become certified in a clinical specialty - like oncology or emergency medicine - to help them perform at their highest level.
-Because many nurses struggle to cover the cost of tuition, funding will be provided for education scholarships for qualifying nurses.
+Research shows that nurses who achieve a Bachelor of Science in Nursing improve critical thinking and leadership skills, the quality of their patient care and their abilities to practice across a variety of inpatient and outpatient settings.
+Additionally, rapid changes in technology and health care often require nurses to become certified in a clinical specialty, such as oncology or emergency medicine.
+These scholarships will help support the costs of continuing education.

 The Need: $100,000